VALAWAI/C0_email_sensor/README.md

 ```

 In either case, the development environment will gracefully shut down, including all activated services
-like MOV, RabbitMQ, MongoDB, Mongo Express, and the Mail Trap.
+like MOV, RabbitMQ, MongoDB, Mongo Express, and the Mailtrap.

 ## Helpful Links